NISH1001/mind-cave/_posts/2020-10-19-anxious-dream.markdown

 > **_“Nish!
 You are a sucker.
 A loser.
 A hopelessly romantic lover that’s still lingering with the past.
 You can’t move on even for the next few years.
 You will not.
 You still yearn for romantic dates.
 You still wish to do something about this ‘love’ thing.
 But get the fuck up.
 Grow up.
 It’s life.
 And being ‘you’ is hard I know.
 But don’t be harsh on yourself.
 Why the fuck do you care about love and shit?”_**

 I am not sure.
 I am not sure.
 I am not sure.
 What the fuck am I doing with my life?
 Nothing matters!

+**This whole life seems to be an absurdly elaborated dream I can only hink about.**

 4:37 am.
 I should head towards roof now for solitude and coffee and more “**over nurtured feelings”.**